agilepro/software-craftsmanship/docs/Design/less-than-best-practice.md

 Sometimes there are _best practice police_ who feel it is their duty to root out and eliminate the code that does not follow best practice.
 Cleaning code is usually a very honorable thing.
 This can result in code that is less costly to maintain.
 But one must be careful, and assure that the cost of the refactoring is really going to be paid back in the saving of maintenance.
 In most cases, refactoring just to refactor will not pay off.

-Good advice is: “if it ain’t broken, don’t fix it.”
+Good advice is: “if it ain't broken, don't fix it.”
 Refactoring running code to match a best practice should ONLY be attempted when the maintenance of that code is so troublesome and expensive that you need to overhaul the code to prevent problems.

 This is particularly important when you consider that best practices change over time.
 Sometimes a body of code is written before a best practice comes into use.
 If the code is running well, then rewriting it to conform to the best practice is an almost complete waste.
 Best practices are useful before you code to give you default patterns, but should almost never be used to retroactively change existing code.